Significance of Vertical Reboiler

 Reboiler Piping Stress Analysis Inputs

-Before starting the modeling of reboiler and column in Caesar II please be ready with at least the following documents:
+Before starting the modeling of the reboiler and the distillation column in Caesar II please be ready with at least the following documents:

 - Column general arrangement drawing